caltechlibrary/datatools/docs/string/splitn.md

-# string splitn DELIMITER N [JSON_ARRAY]
+# string splitn DELIMITER N [STRING]

-This command will return split a string at the delimiter and return it as a JSON arrya.
+This command will return split a string at the delimiter and return it as a JSON array.

 ## Typical command line